boingyman/renamer_app/API.md

 Method returns a tuple containing the search pattern used and the renaming result.
 If the name does not match with the search pattern, the tuple will return a `None` object instead of the result.
 Method must never raise an exception.
+It does not matter how the function determines a matching naming format or how it renames.